I-Al-Istannen/EventTracer/README.md

 The log is printed *before* the chat message, so the first Message `Ha` did not trigger a print, as it was filtered.
 ![AsyncPlayerChat](media/DemoAsyncPlayerChat.png)
+Note how you can clearly see the calls to `setFormat` with the two placeholders and formatting as seen in the chat message below.

 ## Caveats and Problems